vinaykumar-kayyur/sonic-buildimage/platform/centec-arm64/sonic-platform-modules-micas/README.md

-platform drivers for Centec E530 for the SONiC project
+Platform drivers for Centec E530 for the SONiC project.